Skip to content

 pip install frameio-kit uvicorn

-Create a file named main.py in your project directory:
+Create a file named main.py with the following code:

 from frameio_kit import App, ActionEvent, WebhookEvent, Message